SpamTagger/SpamTagger-Core/README.md

 ### Why do SpamTagger and SpamTagger Plus even exist?

 Future development of MailCleaner® has been discontinued.
-SpamTagger Plus will seek to extend the life of MailCleaner® appliances for users who want as much stability as possible.
-However, given the complexity of the additional features discussed above, it is unrealistic to continue developing it beyond basic maintainance without substantially more resources.
+SpamTagger Plus will seek to provide a nearly idential experience for users who are used to MailCleaner® with a focus on stability and maintainability.
+However, given the complexity of the additional features discussed above, it is unrealistic to continue developing new features without substantially more resources.

 The goal of SpamTagger is to have an alternative which can not only be maintained, but also see continual development with many fewer resources.
-It is intended to be simple and lightweight enough that work can be sufficiently done by one person on a part-time basis.
+It is intended to be simple and lightweight enough that work can be sufficiently done by one person on a part-time basis, in the worst-case scenario.

 ### Is SpamTagger affiliated with MailCleaner®/Alinto?

 No.

 SpamTagger is a project which is being lead by the former head of development for MailCleaner® without any direction from MailClenaer®/Alinto.
 It inherits much of it's code from MailCleaner® by virtue of MailCleaner® being an open source project.
-SpamTagger Plus will seek to continue to be directly compatible with upstream MailCleaner® if it continues to see any development, but SpamTagger will not be compatible except with the possibility to make a one-time, irreversable migration.
+SpamTagger Plus will seek to continue to be directly compatible with upstream MailCleaner®, but SpamTagger will not be compatible except with the possibility to make a one-time, irreversable migration.

 Please DO NOT contact MailCleaner®/Alinto with questions or concerns related to SpamTagger.